 Author response:

 We appreciate your observation.
-We have addressed this concern by revising the sentence to ensure that readers do not misinterpret the intended meaning of our statement.
+We have now revised the sentence to ensure that readers do not misinterpret the intended meaning of our statement.
 Specifically, we have eliminated the word "protective" to accurately convey that the herbivores exhibited enhanced performance under this treatment.

 Reviewer comment: